bes-ptah/winbatchOS/README.md

 #### WinBatchX Beta branch
 ###### WinBatchX is a batch script operating system with over 80 working builds.
 These builds come through this branch first for early developers and testers.

-##### The next release planned is WinBatchX 16.1 (16.0 Update 1) and is planned for release out of the beta channel by March 2022.
-This next release has 4 planned builds for release.
+##### The next release planned is WinBatchX 17.0 (actually skipping 16.1, will be offered as a 'experience update') and is planned for release out of the beta channel by June 2022 (later half of june).
+This next release has around 40 planned builds for release.
-##### The next release planned after 16.1 is WinBatchX 17.0 (The Windows 11 Redesign) and is planned for release out of the beta channel by April 2022.
-This will include over 100 builds to make sure the new GUI interface works.

 ###### WinBatchX 17.0's builds may be unstable between March and May 2022.